BelledonneCommunications/flexisip-account-manager/README.md

 ### Set an account admin

-This command will set the admin role to any available Flexisip account (the external Flexisip database need to be configured beforehand).
+This command will set the admin role to any available Flexisip account.
 You need to use the account DB id as a parameter in this command.

     php artisan accounts:set-admin {account_id}